sameeruddin/ACTD_scripts/ReadMe.md

 python verify_md_install.py
 ```

-This script performs inference on the `Cat_Selfie.JPG` image, to detect animal and predict.
+This script performs inference on the `Cat_Selfie.JPG` image, to detect animal/person/vehicle class and predict the confidence score.
-This script will print a SUCCESS message if not, please check your installation and fix this issue before proceeding to the next steps.
+If the execution of the above step does not print a SUCCESS message then, please check your installation and fix this issue before proceeding to the next steps.

+### 2. Environment set-up